williato/MCW-Serverless-architecture/Hands-on-lab/Before the HOL - Setup Azure VM.md

    ![Azure Portal navigation with Cloud Shell icon highlighted.](images/Setup/image11.png 'Azure Portal navigation with Cloud Shell icon highlighted')

 2. When prompted, create a new Storage Account for your Cloud Shell environment.
-Create it in the Resource group you created earlier.
+Create it in the Resource group you created in the [main setup guide](Before%20the%20HOL%20-%20Serverless%20architecture.md).
 You can select either Bash or PowerShell for your Cloud Shell environment.

 3. Once the Cloud Shell prompt is loaded you can use the following command to create a new Windows server instance.
 Make sure to replace 'myVM' with a unique hostname.
 When prompted set a strong password.